CelesteClassic/evercore/README.md

 #### Object Type Variables

   * layer - Which layer to draw the object to
-  * fruit_check - Whether the object should check if its berry index position is stored in the got_fruit table before being initialized.
+  * fruit_check - Whether the object should check if its berry index position is stored in the got_fruit table before being initialized